-Lebanon, Jordan, Iraq, Turkey and Egypt
+and other affected populations in Lebanon, Jordan, Iraq, Turkey and Egypt

-From January to June 2013, UNICEF and partners plan for:
+From January to December 2013, UNICEF and partners plan for:

 school-aged children in Lebanon, Jordan, Iraq and Turkey have access to school or learning programmes